apache/incubator-weex/doc/components/scroller.md

 It supports all kinds of weex components as its child components.

+* `refresh` component can be used inside scroller to add pull down to refresh functionality.
+* `loading` component can be used inside scroller to add pull up to loadmore functionality.

+* `refresh` and `loading` please check out the [refresh-loading](refresh-loading.md).

 ### Attributes

 - `show-scrollbar`: &lt;boolean&gt; `true` | `false`.
 This value determines whether the scrollbar show.
 The default value is `true`.